-Although Hubbert's estimate of gas resources will be reviewed individually later, historical approaches to gas resource estimation as a class have some common limitations.
-First, areas that are not "mature' '-that do not have a substantial drilling or discovery history-are not represented in the historical data base and can be included in the assessment only if one is willing to assume they are part of the development process of a larger area and are not really independent.
-Consequently, Alaska is typically not included in the historical approaches, and the offshore areas are sometimes excluded as well.
-This limitation can be a problem with geologic as well as geographic categories; there is some question, for example, as to whether deep gas (below 15,000 ft) should be included in a "historical" resource estimate.
+proaches to gas resource estimation as a class have some common limitations.
+First, areas that ap-are not "mature" '-that do not have a substancluded in the historical approaches, and the offshore areas are sometimes excluded as well.
+This limitation can be a problem with geologic as well as geographic categories; there is some